TRAVEL GUIDE TO BRYSON CITY AND THE GREAT SMOKY MOUNTAINS

 The Heritage of Swain County, North Carolina, 1988.
 Hazel C. Jenkins, coordinator and Ora, family history editor created this book.

 The Fugitive starring Harrison Ford and Tommy Lee Jones.
 A Chicago surgeon falsely convicted of killing his wife is determined to prove his innocence by leading his pursuers to the one-armed man who actually committed the crime.
-Local scenes include the train wreck (Great Smoky Mountains Railroad location); Cheoah Dam, Bryson City and Sylva locations.
+Local scenes include the train wreck (Great Smoky Mountains Railroad location near Dillsboro); Cheoah Dam, Bryson City and Sylva locations.
+The 60-second train wreck scene took 10 weeks to plan, four days to shoot, and ony one take to make it happen.

 My Fellow Americans starring James Garner and Jack Lemmon.
 The Royal Palm Crown Coach and a baggage car from the Great Smoky Mountains Railroad (headquartered in Bryson City) were used in the film.